Certora/Documentation/docs/ref-manual/cvl/methods.md

-These four summary types treat the summarized methods as view methods: the summarized methods are replaced by approximations that do not update the state of any contract.
+These four summary types treat the summarized methods as view methods: the summarized methods are replaced by approximations that do not update the state of any contract (aside from any balances transferred with the method call itself).
 They differ in the assumptions made about the return value:

  * The `ALWAYS(v)` approximation assumes that the method always returns `v`